SandMountain3D/Marlin-1.1.9-Tronxy-X3S/README.md

 ## Notes
 - The build dimentions are set to 330x330x400.
 You may have to adjust your Y limit switch to get the full 330mm on your Y axis.
 - The hotend is PID tuned for ABS at 235*C with the part cooling fan running on full (M106 S255).
-I used the folloeing G-code to tune my hotend, "M303 E0 S235 C8".
+I used the following G-code to tune my hotend, "M303 E0 S235 C8".
 - If you have artifacts on your LCD screen after upgrading to this firmware, you may have to adjust the ST7920_DELAY_1, ST7920_DELAY_2, and ST7920_DELAY_3 settings in "pins_TRONXY_MELZI.h"

 ### Changes